Farmer2K5/daisy-fast-stft/README.md

 ## License & Acknowledgments

-This project is shared freely for educational and experimental purposes.
+This framework is released under a permissive open license.
+You are free to use, modify, and redistribute this work, with attribution appreciated to the embedded DSP community.

-None of the source code or documentation is uniquely mine — it builds upon the collective work, examples, and shared knowledge of the **Teensy**, **Daisy**, **Arm CMSIS-DSP** , and **other open-source communities**, whose collaboration and creativity make this kind of exploration possible.
+> None of this code is uniquely mine — it draws heavily on the shared knowledge of the **Daisy**, **Teensy**, **ARM**, and other DSP communities.

-I’m not a programmer by trade — especially not in C++ — and know even less about DSP.
-Instead, I am someone learning through experimentation and curiosity.
-This framework grew out of many hours reading forum posts, testing ideas, and learning from those far more skilled in this subject matter than I am.

-You are welcome to **use, modify, copy, and distribute** any part of this work — with or without attribution — for personal, academic, or commercial use.
-If you find it useful, please pay it forward by contributing your own discoveries back to the community.
+> I am not a professional C++ developer, and this framework represents an ongoing learning effort built from their contributions.

-Special thanks to the countless developers, forum members, and DSP enthusiasts whose posts, code snippets, and shared experiments continue to make embedded audio a joy to explore.
+Special thanks to the countless developers, forum members, and DSP enthusiasts whose posts, code snippets, and shared experiments continue to inspire.

----